-Table 1, Commercial Equipment Index Factors, was compiled based on equipment price data published by the Marshall & Swift/Boeckh, LLC, Marshall Valuation Service.
+Table 1, Commercial Equipment Index Factors, was compiled based on equipment price data in Marshall Valuation Service, which is published by CoreLogic.
 Application of the index factors to a property's historical cost typically results in reproduction cost new.
 In situations where equipment has undergone minimal changes in technology, reproduction cost and replacement cost are likely to be similar.
 In industries where the equipment used is undergoing rapid changes in technology, further adjustments are likely to be needed to arrive at replacement cost new.
 The commercial equipment index factors are averaged into a single category of factors.
 Use of a single category of factors for commercial equipment will provide value estimates within a reasonable band of value for the assessment of business property.
 The commercial classes contained in the Table 1 include the following: